twilio/twilio-voice-react-native/test/appium-harness/docs/MANUAL_E2E_TESTING.md

 hangs up too early fails the variant waiting to accept, and one that never hangs up fails the variants expecting a remote disconnect.

-`incoming-ice-test` waits up to 60 seconds per variant and has four variants.
+`incoming-ice` waits up to 60 seconds per variant.
+It defines six variants, but two are iOS-only and two are Android-only (each ICE combo expected to fail has one variant per platform, since the two platforms settle a bad ICE combo through different signals), so any single run needs four calls: the platform-independent two, plus whichever platform-specific pair applies.
 The suite accepts and disconnects the call itself, so only place the call.
 Do not touch the system call UI during this suite.

-`incoming-call-test-manual` waits up to 120 seconds per action and has nine variants.
+`incoming-call-manual` waits up to 120 seconds per action and has nine variants.
 This is the suite that needs you to drive the system call UI, which is the CallKit screen on iOS and the notification on Android.